-A. Purpose
+I. Purpose

-The purpose of the following appeals procedure is to provide to the student who feels that s/he has received an unfair and/or capricious final grade in a course at the University of Louisiana at Lafayette a mechanism whereby his/her complaint will be heard in a fair and unbiased manner consistent with existing due process guidelines.
-The University Ombudsman will assist the student in this process.
+A UL Lafayette student who feels that he/she has received an unfair and/or capricious final grade in a course at UL Lafayette has a right for his/her complaint to be heard in a fair and unbiased manner consistent with existing due process guidelines.
+The following procedure is the mechanism whereby the student can realize that right.

-B. Conditions for Appealing Grades
+II.
+Conditions for Appealing Grades

-- 1. The following appeals procedure shall not be used to question the professional judgment of an instructor or the content of an examination.
-Only final grades in a course may be appealed. - 2.
-In order to avoid any misunderstanding of the reasons why a final grade may be appealed, the following is a list of the only conditions which are grounds for appeal. - a.
-When the student contends that the professor has violated the professor's own specified grading standards resulting in a determent to the student or has imposed criteria different from those used to evaluate the academic work of other students in the class. - b.
-When the student has been charged by the professor with cheating, plagiarism, or collusion resulting in a reduced grade or a grade of "F" in the course.
-If the student contends that the charges are untrue and the penalty therefore unjust, the appeals procedure will afford him/her due process against such charges. - When the student has been given either the grade of "F" in a course or a lower grade in a course than s/he earned by his/her academic work because the professor accuses the student of being in violation of University Rules or Regulations, discipline for which should be administered by the Vice President of Student Affairs and not by the instructor in any given course. - When the instructor demands as a condition of passing a course any conditions not germane to the subject matter of the course.
+A. The following appeal procedure shall not be used to question the professional judgment of an instructor or the content of an examination.
+Only final grades in a course may be appealed.
+Individual test scores in any course are not subject to this appeal procedure.
+Such problems should be handled through discussion between the student and the appropriate instructor and/or department head.

+- B. In order to avoid any misunderstanding of the reasons why a final grade may be appealed, the following is a list of the conditions that are grounds for appeal: - 1.
+When the student contends that the professor has violated the professor's own specified grading standards resulting in a detriment to the student's final grade.
+In this regard it should be noted that the syllabus including the instructor's grading criteria is a plan not a contract.
+For many reasons an instructor may modify these criteria during the term of a course.
+Such changes are proper if announced in writing and/or using course management software to all students in the class. - 2.
+When the student contends to have been subject to grading criteria different from those used to evaluate the academic work of other students in the class. - 3.
+When the student contends that the instructor demanded as a condition of passing a course any condition not germane to the subject matter of the course.

-C. Procedure for Appealing Final Grades (condensed version)
+III.
+Procedure for Appealing Grades